Márkó Eklemovic

-Marko Eklemović (Марко Еклемовић; Eklemovics Márkó; born 4 October 2007) is a Serbian-Hungarian handball player who plays for Győri ETO-UNI FKC.
+Márkó Eklemovic (born 4 October 2007 in Telki) is a Hungarian handball player who plays for Győri ETO-UNI FKC.
+He has Serbian origins thanks to his father, Nikola Eklemović, a former handball player who played in the Serbian and the Hungarian national handball teams.

 Career

 Club

 Marko started his career at Éles KISE.
 In the 2020/21 season, he played in the reserves of Telekom Veszprém.
 Then he went to the Balaton-Felvidék Handball Academy (BFKA-Veszprém).
 In October 2022, shortly after his 15th birthday, he played his first senior match for BFKA-Veszprém in the third round of the Hungarian Cup, when he scored 6 goals against Budakalász FKC.
 In the spring of 2023, it was announced that he would transfer to the No. 3 Hungarian team, MOL-Tatabánya KC.
 In September 2023, he made his debut in Nemzeti Bajnokság I and in the MOL-Tatabánya KC senior team: PLER-Budapest-MOL-Tatabánya KC 19–27, Márkó scored 1 goal.
 He also made his debut in the EHF European League, where he scored 5 goals in 3 matches.
 After the first few matches of the 2024/2025 season, he was loaned to the NEKA team at his own request in order to get more playing time and development.
 He started the 2025/2026 season again with MOL-Tatabánya KC, but after 3 matches he transferred to Győri ETO-UNI FKC.
+In the spring of 2026, it was announced that he would transfer to the No. 2 Hungarian team, OTP Bank – Pick Szeged.
+He will spend the 2026/2027 season on loan at Győri ETO-UNI FKC.

 National team

 In 2023, he won a bronze medal at the European Youth Olympic Festival.
 He scored 30 goals in 5 matches.
 In the bronze match, Hungary-Croatia won 43–42, where Márkó scored 12 goals.
 In 2024, he won a bronze medal at the Youth European Championship.
 He scored 34 goals in 8 matches.
 In the bronze match, Hungary-Iceland won 36–34, where Márkó scored 7 goals.
 He was 7th with the Hungarian team at the 2025 World Youth Championship.
 He scored 47 goals in 8 matches.
+The captain of the Hungarian national team, Chema Rodríguez, also noticed his performance, who invited him to practice with the national team from December 12 to December 17, 2025.
+He participated in the 2026 Junior European Championship, where Hungary won the gold medal and was also chosen as the best centre back of the tournament.

 Personal life

-His father, Nikola Eklemović, is a former handball player who also played in the Hungarian national handball team and the Serbian national handball team.
+His father, Nikola Eklemović, is a former handball player who also played in the Serbian and later the Hungarian national handball teams.